chingu-voyages/v45-tier3-team-43/README.md

 ### Setup .env file

+- The environment variable for the database URL can be found in your personal MongoDB account
+- The environment variable for NextAuth is a random string of your choice
+- The environment variable for Cloudinary can be found in your personal Cloudinary account
-**The 2 environment variables for Stripe can be found in your personal Stripe account, follow Stripe instructions to get them**
+- The 2 environment variables for Stripe can be found in your personal Stripe account, follow Stripe instructions to get them

 ```js
 DATABASE_URL=